 In the meantime, the Domestic Violence and Sexual Assault Prevention program at the Seattle Human Services Department has made the prevention of domestic violence and sexual assault a top priority.
 In addition to funding several promising prevention-related programs, such as teaching teens healthy relationship skills, we are guiding the City’s efforts in policy and program development in these areas.
-The 2012 allocation for domestic violence prevention and teen relationship skills building is $296,000.

 Programs for teens aimed at preventing violent relationships